2raj2raj/bitcoin-educational-content/courses/biz101/en.md

 Beyond fees and execution speed—which matter less if you’re thinking long term (several years)—a business should also consider:

 - **User Interface:** Is the platform user-friendly?
-- **Accounting Features:** At minimum, the ability to export transaction history in CSV format.
+- **Accounting Features:** At a minimum, the ability to export transaction history in CSV format.
 - **Custody and Security:** Does the platform hold the bitcoins on your behalf, or does it transfer ownership to you?
 What is their security setup?
 Do they have “withdrawal locks” or other withdrawal limitations?
 - **Customer Support:** The quality, responsiveness, and personalized assistance, especially when you’re getting started.
 - **Reputation and Ethos:** Trustworthiness and values of the platform.